amjithkrishnan/royalcaribs-proxy-application/README.md

 According to the design requirement, the system must handle HTTP/HTTPS requests **sequentially** over a single persistent TCP connection between the ship (proxy client) and the offshore proxy server.

-From the ample logs, we can confirm this behavior:
+From the sample logs, we can confirm this behavior:

 ```
 Request Id : 6f187215-d1de-423d-a8d5-d559119bd712